danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

   An index partitioned independently from its corresponding table.
 That is, the index has a different partition scheme or is placed on a separate filegroup from the base table.

   >Creating and rebuilding nonaligned indexes on a table with more than 1,000 partitions is possible, but is not supported.
 Doing so may cause degraded performance or excessive memory consumption during these operations.
-We recommend using only aligned indexes when the number of partitions exceed 1,000.
+We recommend using only aligned indexes when the number of partitions exceeds 1,000.

 ### Demo 1.
-Creaating a partitioned table
+Creating a partitioned table

 The table **SalesOrder** will be partiioned considering that: